wayflyer/sdk-cta-reference-app/README.md

 Use the `setCtaResponse()` method to mock the `getCta()` method.
 The response from `getCta()` contains a payload that should be used to render different kinds of banner components.
 In the dashboard component, you can see examples of:

-- **Indicative Offer**: Shows a financing banner with specific offer details
-- **Generic Offer**: Displays a general financing banner without specific terms
+#### Available scenarios

+When running in mocked mode, you can preview different banner states by changing the scenario prop.
+These scenarios are defined in the SdkScenarios enum and typically include:

+- **Indicative Offer**: Simulates a customer who hasn`t started an application but has an indicative offer based on partner data.
+Displays a personalized offer and CTA to apply.
+- **Generic New Application**: Simulates a customer who hasn't started an application and lacks sufficient data for an indicative offer.
+Shows a generic invitation to apply for financing.
-- **Continue Application**: Shows a banner to continue an existing application
+- **Continue Application**: Simulates a customer with an incomplete application.
+Shows progress-related messaging and CTAs encouraging them to finish applying.
-- **No CTA**: Returns no call-to-action data
+- **No CTA**: Simulates a customer who sees no banner, either due to ineligibility or no relevant CTAs at this time.
 - Simulate auth errors

 ### Mocking startHostedApplication() calls